FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 This is the most important part and the main key to enabling you to acquire SSL certs without any publicly-accessible services.

 When you request an SSL certification for a domain the cert provider requires that you validate that you are the actual owner of that domain through a [**challenge**](https://letsencrypt.org/docs/challenge-types/).

-> The most common way to do this is through an HTTP challenge where the cert provider must be able to access your web server (and the cert client) publicly.
-For this you need to forward ports into your private network and your web server needs to be able to receive public-internet traffic.
-This is, obviously, what we are trying to avoid.
-Even if you do this once and then disable port forwarding the certs need to be renewed from time to time which makes this non-feasible for unattended maintenance.
-{: .prompt-info }

-Rather than the common HTTP challenge we want to use a **DNS challenge**.
+Rather than using the common HTTP challenge[^http-challenge] we want to use a [**DNS challenge**](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 Instead of requiring access to your web server in order to validate a response from the cert client the DNS challenge works by:

 * Cert client (in SWAG container) accesses your domain's DNS service through the DNS provider's API
-  * Adds an additional, informational DNS record with unique `Token A`
+  * Adds an additional, informational DNS `TXT` record with unique `Token A`
   * Contacts the cert provider and tells it that it should see `Token A` in that DNS record for your domain
   * Cert provider checks your domain's DNS records for this token
 * If the token is found then it proves you have access to the domain and the provider issues the cert